 The difficulties he faced during his M.Phil years have been instrumental in his awareness of the challenges that young adults encounter on a regular basis.
 It is this awareness that motivated him to become a part of the vision of the Student Support Centre.
 In fact, he prefers working with college students because he believes that he is able to empathise more easily with them.
 Through this, he hopes to help them achieve a sense of balance and understand the importance of mental health.

-Gayathri Prabhu is the Coordinator of the Student Support Centre and faculty at the Manipal Centre for Humanities at MAHE.
+Gayathri Prabhu is the Coordinator of the Student Support Centre and Associate Professor at the Manipal Centre for Humanities, MAHE.
 She received her PhD in English from the University of Nebraska-Lincoln, USA, and her MPhil from Swansea University, Wales, UK.
-She has served as a member of the Insitutional Ethics Committee, Kasturba Medical College and Kasturba Hospital, Manipal (2014 - 2018) and as the Dr TMA Pai Chair in Indian Literature (2017 - 2019).
-Gayathri is the author of three novels and a memoir, and regularly offers courses on Medical Humanities.
+She has served as a member of the Insitutional Ethics Committee, Kasturba Medical College and Kasturba Hospital, Manipal (2014 - 2018), and as the Dr TMA Pai Chair in Indian Literature (2017 - 2019).
+Gayathri is the author of a memoir, four novels, a novella in prose poetry and a study of black and white cinema.
+She teaches literary studies and has written regularly on Medical Humanities.
 Increasingly convinced about the merging of teaching and advocacy, the Student Support Centre is a project that is close to Gayathri’s heart and she attributes its existence to the combined efforts and goodwill of several people in the University.
 Outside of work, she finds joy in yoga, birding, long walks and rainy days.
 As the Coordinator, Gayathri's work at the Student Support Centre ranges from designing the centre’s ethos, to execution of outreach programs, to ensuring that the Centre remains a warm and trustworthy space for students.
 If you have any feedback or thoughts, please write to her at email@example.com